 More serious hikers can take to the mountains.
 With the icy Himalayans crossing the northern part of the country and Mount Victoria rising near the western border, there are jagged peaks and uphill trails galore.
 Other spots, like the natural caves near Myin Ma Hti Mountain, local forests and the valleys within Myanmar’s seven mountains are also home to outdoor hiking tours.

-Though it does require a certification before you embark, scuba diving can be an exciting way to stay active while traveling.
+Though it does require a certification before you embark, scuba diving can be an exciting way to stay active while travelling.
 Aside from the respiration benefits, scuba diving can also lower blood pressure and aid in flexibility.

 But, more than that, it offers a chance to experience the world of local underwater wildlife.
 Myanmar tour guides offer both local and off-shore diving experiences near Ngapali Beach, where visitors will get up close and personal with various kinds of fish, sharks and rays.